mytourist/api-documentation/debtors.md

 **POST** `https://app.mytourist.cloud/api/v1/debtors/{DEBTOR_ID}`

-_You can do either rewrite the whole block of parameters and push it back or just put the fields you want to change.
+_You can do either overwrite the whole JSON result with your parameters and push it back in JSON format (use the header `Content-Type: application/json`) or just change individua; fields by using the `formData` method.
 When you don't call particular paramaters we won't do anything and ignoring this parameter.
-When you put a parameter as `null` we will emtpying this parameter inside our database also._
+When you put a parameter as an empty string we will emtpying this parameter inside our database also._

 ```bash
 curl --location --request POST 'http://localhost:8004/api/v1/debtors/82010288' \